DAISI Services Limited is an award-winning community based charity organisation founded in Ballina, Northern NSW in 1992.

 Support Coordinator Leah Louise became a key part of DAISI in 2014 bringing a history of working in the not for profit sector since 1992.
 Leah is qualified in early child/youth development, community services practice, non-clinical mental health and alcohol and other drugs, psychosomatic therapy, trauma informed practices and work place training and assessment.
 In the Support Coordinator role Leah’s compassion and never give up work practice supports peoples’ capacity when accessing DAISI and their own community opportunities.

-Lori Kelly has been the front of house receptionist and administration officer for DAISI since August 2013.
-With a Certificate IV in Business Administration, a recently completed Certificate IV in Disability and over 30 years’ experience in office management; across local government, education, domestic and commercial construction, and the disability sector; Lori is well qualified for the position.
+Lori Kelly was the front of house receptionist and administration officer for DAISI from August 2013 to April 2019 when she took up the role of Plan Management Coordinator.
+With a Certificate IV in Business Administration, a Certificate IV in Disability and over 30 years’ experience in office management, across local government, education, domestic and commercial construction, and the disability sector, Lori is well qualified for the position.
 She is keen to see people accepted for who they are and where they may be in their journey, with mutual respect being at the heart.

 Pauline Bourke joined the DAISI team in 2017.
 For Pauline, it is another challenge in a long list of achievements that has kept her deeply involved in community affairs for most of her life.
 Since coming to DAISI she has been captivated by the absolutely brilliant work DAISI does to make life better for everyone in the community.
 Pauline’s has a wealth of experience relating to trauma and PTSD and is currently undertaking a Diploma in Community Services.
 She is an unwavering advocate for Forgotten Australian Survivors, many of whom are now over 60, homeless with no one to depend on.